-The Tight Oil Resource Assessment (TORA) program is an industry supported consortium that funds a multidisciplinary study of oil- and gas-producing horizons in the Permian Basin and other key U.S. tight oil and shale gas plays.

-Our mission is to provide our stakeholders with reliable and up-to-date estimates, projections, models, and insights at the basin scale for the major U.S. unconventional plays by conducting innovative, integrated research of in-place resources and recoverable volumes, play-well economics, and production forecasts with their environmental implications.
-TORA produces detailed basin maps highlighting areas of highest productivity, in-place resources, and technically recoverable volumes based on a robust workflow to characterize the subsurface.
-TORA continually tests and develops new workflows and methods.
+Membership The TCCS presents its findings to the sponsors in two research meetings per year and delivers written reports.
+TCCS publications follow the discipline of reproducible research: the results of each computational experiment are supplied with the open-source software code enabling for reproduction and verification.
+Contact Dr. Sergey Fomel, sergey.fomel@beg.utexas.edu, (U.S.) 512-475-9573 www.beg.utexas.edu/tccs Tight Oil Resource Assessment Mission TORA is an industry supported consortium created in 2016 at the Bureau of Economic Geology to fund a multidisciplinary study of oil- and gasproducing horizons in the Permian Basin and other key US tight oil/shale gas plays.
+Our mission is to provide our stakeholders with reliable and up-to-date estimates, projections, models, and insights at the basin scale for the major U.S. unconventional plays by conducting innovative, integrated research of in place resources and recoverable volumes, play/well economics, and production forecasts with their environmental implications.
+TORA produces detailed basin maps highlighting areas of highest productivity, in place resources, and technically recoverable volumes based on a robust workflow to characterize the subsurface.